Pwd9000-ML/blog-devto/posts/2024/Azure-Ignite-2024-Book-Of-News/Azure-Ignite-2024-Book-Of-News.md

 ## Overview

 With Microsoft **Ignite 2024** underway.
-It's sometimes had to capture all the great topics in this fully packed event, so I've decided to summarise my fav updates and announcements tailored specifically on topics for the Developer, DevOps and AzureAI communities.
+It's sometimes had to capture all the great topics in this fully packed event, so I've decided to summarise my favourite to 10 updates and announcements tailored specifically on topics for developers, DevOps and Azure communities.

 We will look at a few updates and announcements made at this years **[Ignite 2024](https://ignite.microsoft.com/?wt.mc_id=DT-MVP-5004771)** containing a collection of the latest news and updates from the **[Ignite 2024 Book of News](https://news.microsoft.com/ignite-2024-book-of-news/?wt.mc_id=DT-MVP-5004771)**.